 It is to be remembered that the Mendoza-Lao tandem brought Mendoza the Cannes Best Director award in 2009 for their collaboration, Kinatay.
 Both espouse and favor the found stories theory of filmmaking, focusing on the cinema verité style, which has been Mendoza’s trademark in telling stories in contemporary Philippines.

 Aside from the Best Director award from Cannes, Mendoza is the recipient of major film awards and honors from the international festival circuit.
-He propelled Jaclyn Jose to the Cannes Best Actress award in 2016 via Ma’ Rosa, which, incidentally, will be screened at the SM CDO Downtown Premier Cinema this coming 27 September, starting at 7:30 am, as part of the Brillante Mendoza Film Festival.
+He propelled Jaclyn Jose to the Cannes Best Actress award in 2016 via Ma’ Rosa.

-Verdict will have its Philippine premier and exclusive limited screening at the 3rd Pista ng Pelikulang Pilipino in selected cinemas nationwide from 13-19 September 2019.
-Rated A by the Cinema Evaluation Board, the film is being distributed by Wilson Tieng’s Solar Pictures.
+Verdict had it’s Philippine premier and exclusive limited screening at the 3rd Pista ng Pelikulang Pilipino in selected cinemas nationwide from 13-19 September 2019.
+Rated A by the Cinema Evaluation Board, the film is being distributed under Solar Pictures.

 This post is written by Boots Agbayani Pastor for The Web Magazine